 - eat for breakfast, or a midday snack, or pre/post workout

 How to make energy bites or energy balls

 1. Place all ingredients (except maple syrup) in a food processor.

 2. Process mixture until a dry, fine mixture forms.

 3. Add maple syrup through the top opening; pulsing to form moist, coarse crumbles.

-4. Turn the crumbles out into a bowl and lightly compress the mixture with your hands or a spoon to make a cohesive lump of dough.
+4. Turn crumbly dough out from food processor into a bowl.
+Lightly compress it with your hands or a spoon to make a cohesive lump of dough.

 5. Portion dough into bite-sized balls with your hands or a portion scoop.

 6. Roll each ball between your hands to create a uniform surface and compacted ingredients